Haines Borough Public Library

 The Haines Borough Public Library is the only public library in the Haines Borough area of Alaska.

 History

 The library was first incorporated by the Haines Women's Club as the Haines Library Association in 1931.
 The library was moved into new quarters in 1959 and saw additions in 1979 and 1987.
 In the late 90s a fundraising effort that saw donations from the a large number of local individuals, businesses, the federal government, and numerous philanthropies all chipping in for the construction of new and expanded library.
 Ground was broken on the project in 2002 and after nearly eight months of construction — with large amount of the labor being volunteered by community members — the library was opened in early 2003.
+The new 7,300 square foot building was designed by Juneau architecture firm MRV Architects.
+The windows showcase the Chilkat range.

 Recognition

 Within two years of its opening, the library saw itself on the pages of Library Journal as the "Best Small Library in America" for 2005.
 The journal cited its community involvement and the following statistics: